Bored reading the Word?

 Our human frailness makes us prone to feelings like boredom, disobedience, fickleness, etc.

-Best part: God knows this about us and loves us anyway!
+The best part: God knows this about us and loves us anyway!

 Did you know some people are more hardwired to get bored quicker than others?